EltonC06/TicTacToeSpring/README.md

 ## Observations

-- The application is designed for local play and does not yet feature a front-end interface.
+- The application is designed for local play and features a front-end interface that interacts with the back-end API.
-- The game state and moves are managed entirely through the API (HTTP Requests).
+- The game state and moves are managed entirely through the HTTP requests between the front-end and back-end.

 ## How You Can Contribute

-- Implement a front-end interface for user interaction.
 - Enhance the game logic and add additional features, such as improving the match statistics and tracking multiple games.

 ## Author